avierstr/amplicon_sorter/README.md

 `-sfq', '--save_fastq`: Save the results also in fastq files (fastq files will not contain the consensus sequence)

-`-ra', '--random`: Takes random reads from the inputfile if --maxreads is lower than total number of reads that passed criteria
+`-ra', '--random`: Takes random reads from the inputfile.
+The script does NOT compare al sequences with each other, it compares batches of 1.000 with each other.
+You can use this option and sample reads several times and compare them with other reads in other batches.
+So it is possible to have an inputfile with 10.000 reads and sample random 20.000 reads from that inputfile.
+The script will run 20 batches of 1.000 reads.
+This way, the chance to find more reads with high similarity is increasing when there are a lot of different amplicons in the sample.
+No need to do that with samples with 1 or 2 amplicons.

-`-of', '--outputfolder`: Save the results in the specified outputfolder.
+`-o', '--outputfolder`: Save the results in the specified outputfolder.
 Default = current working directory

 `-ho', '--histogram_only`: Only makes a read length histogram.
 Can be interesting to see what the minlength and maxlength setting should be.